Anna L Cox

 Professor Anna L Cox

-I also work as an internal coach at UCL, supporting individuals and senior leaders navigating complexity, workload, and change.
+I also work as an internal coach at UCL, supporting individuals navigating complexity, workload, and change.
 Drawing on my combined research, governance, and leadership experience, I help people align roles, values, and practices in ways that are both sustainable and effective.

 Recent Publications